 MEd in Educational Technology

 Our MEd in Educational Technology is a 30-credit degree program designed to deepen your expertise in the integration of technology into your classroom.
-Aligned with International Society for Technological Education (ISTE) standards, our curricula are designed by faculty who are leaders in the field with hundreds of years of collective classroom experience.
+Aligned with International Society for Technological Education (ISTE) standards, our curricula are designed by leaders in the field with hundreds of years of collective classroom experience.
 Our elective offerings are market-responsive and evolve with the fast-paced field of ed tech.

 MEd in Educational Technology Overview